 How to Buy Bitcoin with Your Credit Card or Debit Card

-Using these cards online is as safe as using any credit card to make purchases through the internet.
-You need to make sure you’re being careful with your online purchases and how you access the internet on your computer or phone when it comes to your finances.
+Using these cards online is as safe as using any credit card to make purchases on the internet.
+Just make sure you’re being careful with your online purchases and the way you access the internet on your computer or phone.

 Another reason you may want to use your debit card or bank account is that it limits the amount you can buy based on the money in your account.
 This is a great way to ward off temptation and keep yourself in check while investing.

-What is The Future of Bitcoin?
+What is the Future of Bitcoin?

 Since it began, Bitcoin has been a volatile investment that has seen numbers jump and dip by double-digits.
-The future of Bitcoin as an investment may be difficult to predict, but the continued growth and mainstream adoption of the currency certainly adds to the renewed optimism surrounding the investment.
+The future of Bitcoin as an investment may be difficult to predict, but the continued growth and mainstream adoption of the currency certainly add to the renewed optimism surrounding the investment.

 Like any investment, it takes time to understand how Bitcoin works and how to make the most money from the market.
 Before you get started, you should do your research so you understand the history of Bitcoin and how trading works.
 Other important aspects of this type of investment include looking into the pros and cons of different exchanges, as well as setting up your wallet and payment methods.

 There are countless resources available to guide you as you learn more about Bitcoin and how to buy and sell the currency for the most benefit.
 In addition to this article, you should also check out the Bitcoin Trading Guide for Beginners and the Bitcoin for Beginners series of articles.

 A single Bitcoin is a computer file that gets stored in your digital wallet.
 You can buy and sell these Bitcoin purchases, or part of a single Bitcoin, to other people online.
-Every time you make one of these transactions it gets recorded in a public list called the blockchain.
-You make money when you sell for more than you bought the Bitcoin for at the time of your investment.
+Every time you make one of these transactions, it gets recorded in a public list called the blockchain.
+You make money when you sell for more than what you bought the Bitcoin for at the time of your investment.